CPEN432/cpen432.github.io/index.md

 ### Examinations
 There will be only a final exam (written) that counts towards 20% of your _raw_ final grade.
-The exam is is open book. <!-- The instructor reserves the right to assign a take-home exam for partial or full credit towards the final exam. -->
+The exam is open book. <!-- The instructor reserves the right to assign a take-home exam for partial or full credit towards the final exam. -->
-There is _no midterm_ exam.
+**There is _no midterm_ exam.**